 #6.
 The Richard Bey Show / (1987 – 1996)

+Seriously though, who is this guy?
 Richard who?
-Seriously, who was this guy, and why did he ever get a talk show?
+‘Bey Bey’s Kids’ what?
+Seriously, does anyone know who this guy is and what he represents?
+Better yet, why did he ever get a talk show?
 I’m sorry, can’t with this one.
+I just can’t.
+No dinner for us.

 #5.
 The Maury Povich Show / Original Run (1991 – 1999)